mahmoud-sabra/DevOps-journey/linuxAdmin1/Linux Admin 1.md

 # Users & Groups
  - when we create new user there is a new group created by the same name
- - every user has one primary groug and can join any secondary group
+ - every user has one primary group and can join any secondary group

 to create new user
 >useradd user